Vertigo is a sensation of motion or spinning that is often described as dizziness.

 Kerber KO, Baloh RW.
 Dizziness, vertigo, and hearing loss: Vascular malformations.
 In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
 Bradley: Neurology in Clinical Practice.
 5th ed.
 Philadelphia, Pa: Butterworth Heinemann Elsevier; 2008:chap 18.

-Last reviewed 10/30/2011 by Luc Jasmin, MD, PhD, Department of Neurosurgery at Cedars-Sinai Medical Center, Los Angeles, and Department of Anatomy at UCSF, San Francisco, CA. Review provided by VeriMed Healthcare Network.
-Also reviewed by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine and David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 11/2/2012 by Luc Jasmin, MD, PhD, Department of Neurosurgery, Cedars Sinai Medical Center, Los Angeles and Department of Anatomy, University of California, San Francisco, CA. Review provided by VeriMed Healthcare Network.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, and Stephanie Slon.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.